The Vinyl Record Pressing Process

 What Vinyl Pressing Is

 Unlike CDs, which either work or don't, the sound quality of your vinyl record can vary greatly depending on who handles it.
-After mixing and digital mastering are done, and a vinyl pre-master is created, the process involves three key steps:
+After mixing and digital mastering are done, and a vinyl pre-master is created, the process involves five steps:

-3. Pressing the vinyl records, which are then packaged and shipped.
+5. Pressing the vinyl records from the stampers, which are then packaged and shipped.

-Many pressing plants handle steps 1 and 2 without you realizing it.
-Some have in-house cutting engineers and metal plating capabilities, while others outsource these steps, sometimes requiring shipping.
-This can introduce risks and complicate communication.
+Most pressing plants handle all five steps without you realizing it, including farming out the cutting to an engineer you never communicated with.
+Some have in-house cutting engineers and metal plating capabilities, while others outsource these steps, sometimes requiring shipping of delicate lacquers and metal parts.
+This can introduce risks and complicate communication if something goes wrong.

 For record labels or experienced vinyl producers, hiring a separate cutting engineer and pressing plant is standard practice.
-If you’re new to vinyl production, it may seem overwhelming but is typically worth the effort compared to letting a pressing plant or vinyl broker handle everything.
+If you're new to vinyl production, it may seem overwhelming but is typically worth the effort compared to letting a pressing plant or vinyl broker handle everything without your input.

 Vinyl Brokers?
 No Thanks.